beothorn/ClojureCalc/README.md

 Common issues
 ---------------------
-On installation you may get an error
+On installation you may get an error:
 *Extension Installation Could not create Java Implementation Loader*
 This can happen when libre office is using a JDK instead of a JRE or if your Java installation has problems.
 To fix this change the jvm to be used by libre office on __Tools>Options>Advanced__